RashiTech/ERA-V1/Capstone/Part_1_Pretraining Phi2 from Scratch/README.md

-# Capstone- The School of AI - ERA v1
+# Capstone Part 1 - The School of AI - ERA v1

-## Part 1- Pretraining of Language Model Microsoft/Phi-2
+## Pretraining of Language Model Microsoft/Phi-2

-### Project Details
+### Project Keypoints

 #### 1. Large Language Model Microsoft-phi-2 (2.7 Billion Parameters) pre-trained from scratch on NVIDIA-A100 40GB GPU.

 #### 2. Model trained on a cleaned 100MB data (zipped) - A small subset of RedPajama dataset- only cc and c4

-#### 3. Memory Management for pretraining os single 40GB GPU
+#### 3. Memory Management for pretraining on a single 40GB GPU

-Optimizer used - bnb.optim.Adam8bit (from bitsandbytes)
+8bit BNB quantized optimizer used - bitsandbytes.optim.Adam8bit (4 times less memory usage when compared to AdamW/Adam)

 torch.cuda.amp.autocast(enabled=True)